 Now we are getting to the convergence between Security and Security Compliance that we alluded before.
 That’s the secret for making ISO work in our favour, and for avoiding a documentation nightmare.

-We formalise security controls, processes and tools around DevOps process.
-In other words, we only adopt the security controls that are mission-critical in supporting DevOps.
-The documentation naturally becomes lean, and doesn’t live in some isolated Confluence space, or secret folder or Jira Board hidden from the sight of DevOps team.
-Instead, it’s part of the same assignment system and backlog that the team uses.
+We formalised security controls, processes and tools around DevOps process.
+In other words, we only adopted the security controls that were mission-critical in supporting DevOps.
+The documentation naturally became lean, and didn’t live in some isolated Confluence space, or secret folder or Jira Board hidden from the sight of the DevOps team.
+Instead, it was part of the same assignment system and backlog that the team used.
 We have a near zero tolerance for any documentation or process that’s created only for the sake of compliance.

 If you’re ready to plan your own ISO 27001 certification, five tips will help you get off to a healthy start.

 Consult with a security consultancy early to sketch out an effective project plan if you don’t have much experience dealing with ISO 27001.
 Make sure that you select a consultancy who has track record of successful ISO implementations for organisations of your size.
 Smaller firms are typically more pragmatic, and can help you avoid unnecessarily lengthy documentation.